suborbital/docs/website/docs/compute/customizing-functions/code-editor.md

 ## Building and deploying

-Once the customer has edited their function, the `build` button in the top right will allow them to check to ensure the function builds.
+Once the user has edited their function, the `build` button in the top right will allow them to check to ensure the function builds.
 The builder service will build the function and then return the results to the console area.

-Assuming the build succeeds, the customer can choose to deploy the latest version with the `deploy` button.
+Assuming the build succeeds, the user can choose to deploy the latest version with the `deploy` button.
 If they choose not to deploy, the draft will be available to them later.

-Until the customer deploys the function, it will remain at the previous version.
+Until the usÏer deploys the function, it will remain at the previous version.
 The [API Reference](https://suborbital-compute.readme.io/reference/api-reference) gives you details about the draft and active versions of any function.